connexta/MERLIN_SOS_ENDPOINT/README.md

 * `spring-boot-starter-actuator` - This module allows us to monitor the service health and metrics through `HTTP`.
 * `spring-kafka` - a Spring library for connecting to `Kafka` and using it in a Spring-like fashion.
+* `spring-boot-starter-websocket` - a Spring library for handing websockets.

 # Build